Bjørnskinn Municipality

-History
+Prior to its dissolution in 1964, the 310 km2 municipality was the 278th largest by area out of the 689 municipalities in Norway.
+Bjørnskinn Municipality was the 463rd-most-populous municipality in Norway with a population of about 1,846.
+The municipality's population density was 6 PD/km2 and its population had decreased by 6% over the previous 10-year period.

+General information

-The municipality of Andenes was established on 1 January 1924 when Dverberg Municipality was divided into three: Andenes (population: 2,213) in the north, Bjørnskinn (population: 1,410) in the south, and Dverberg (population: 1,477) in the central part of the old municipality.
+The municipality of Andenes was established on 1 January 1924 when Dverberg Municipality was divided into three: Andenes Municipality (population: 2,213) in the north, Bjørnskinn Municipality (population: 1,410) in the south, and Dverberg Municipality (population: 1,477) in the central part of the old municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Andenes (population: 3,812) was merged (back) with the municipalities of Dverberg (population: 1,719) and Bjørnskinn (population: 1,835) to create the new Andøy Municipality.
+On 1 January 1964, Bjørnskinn Municipality (population: 1,835) was merged (back) with the neighboring Dverberg Municipality (population: 1,719) and Andenes Municipality (population: 3,812) to create the new Andøy Municipality.

 Name

 The municipality is named after the old Bjørnskinn farm (Bjarnskinn) since the first Bjørnskinn Church was built there.
-The meaning of the name is uncertain, but it is possible that the first element could be referring to a bear.
+The meaning of the name is uncertain, but it is possible that the first element comes from the genitive case of the word bjǫrn which means "bear".
 The last element is skinn which means "skin" or "covering".
 In the 1400s, the name was spelled Bjarnaska which could be similar to a meaning such as "bear danger".
+Historically, the name of the municipality was spelled Bjørnskind.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Bjørnskinn.

+Churches

+The Church of Norway had one parish (sokn) within Bjørnskinn Municipality.
+At the time of the municipal dissolution, it was part of the Dverberg prestegjeld and the Vesterålen prosti (deanery) in the Diocese of Sør-Hålogaland.

+Geography

+The highest point in the municipality is the 889.18 m tall mountain Skrivartinden.
+The municipality was located at the south end of the island of Andøya and the northwest end of the island of Hinnøya.
+Dverberg Municipality was located to the north and Sortland Municipality was located to the south.
+The Gavlfjorden was located to the west, the Forfjorden was located to the south, and the Risøysundet strait went through the middle of the municipality.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
+While it existed, Bjørnskinn Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Hålogaland Court of Appeal.

 Municipal council

-The municipal council (Herredsstyre) of Bjørnskinn was made up of representatives that were elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Herredsstyre) of Bjørnskinn Municipality was made up of 13 representatives that were elected to four-year terms.
+The tables below show the historical composition of the council by political party.